voidnologo/voidnologo.github.io/_posts/poligion/2014-01-15-false-heros.md

 ---
 {% include JB/setup %}

-It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets.” ~ Voltaire
+"It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets.” ~ Voltaire